LinkerNetworks/iotcli-release/README.md

 <!-- /TOC -->

 # Summary
-iotcli is a command line tool to interact with Linker iot-server, which is the back-end program supporting the IoT platform.
+iotcli is a command line tool to interact with Linker [iot-server][1], which is the back-end program supporting the IoT platform.

 iotcli is written in Go and can run on multiple platforms (Linux, Windows, macOS and ARM).